JacobParent7/FuzzFace/README.md

   - Audibly, this gives the distortion a warmer and subjectively pleasent tone

 ### Why are germanium transistors so hard to find?
-  - No loneger manufactured in bulk
+  - No longer manufactured in bulk
   - high leakage current
   - inconsistent gain value